 You won’t be remembered by the money you left behind; your legacy will be your stories.
 Have you thought about the emotional side of estate planning?

-Your estate plan needs to include your memories and family stories.
+Your estate planning needs to include your memories, traditions, and family stories.

 Stop worrying your life isn’t interesting enough.
 No matter what age you are, you’ve loved, you’ve lost, you’ve learned, you’ve laughed, you’ve lived!
 These experiences, decisions, relationships, dreams, and disappointments are stories that define your legacy.
 But if you don’t write them down, they’ll be lost forever.
 Don’t let that happen.
 Make your life stories just as important as your final arrangements and will.